Fossium-Team/AntiRaider/README.md

   `bundle install` (in the `AntiRaider` directory)

 This may take some time because some gems need to build system native extensions\
-After that you can run the Ruby file (just double-clicking it should work, if it doesn't or if you use a terminal-based OS use Powershell/CMD or the terminal: `ruby ./antiraider.rb`)
+After that you can run the Ruby file (just double-clicking it should work, if it doesn't or if you use a terminal-based OS use Powershell/CMD or the terminal: `ruby antiraider.rb`)